respectevery01/Loom-AI/README.md

 <a name="english"></a>
 ## English

-A Flask-based chat interface for interacting with Loom AI, a time-traveling AI agent who witnessed the world's destruction and now shares stories of the old world.
+A serverless chat interface for interacting with Loom AI, a time-traveling AI agent who witnessed the world's destruction and now shares stories of the old world.
+Built with Vercel serverless functions and Flask.

 ### Features